Neo-Ciber94/PeekURL/README.md

 > You should NOT expose the credentials do not push it to git!

+Also set the connection strings of the database and redis in the `.env` file:

+- `DATABASE_URL="postgresql://root:password123@localhost:6000/sample"`
+- `REDIS_URL="redis://default:redispassword123@localhost:6030`

 After having all that setup run:

 1. `docker compose up -d`